QUICK ANSWER

 For most new Florida candidates, the broker associate path starts with the sales associate license.
 You usually cannot think about broker associate status until you have cleared the sales associate exam, activated your license, and built enough qualifying active experience.
 If you are coming from another jurisdiction, confirm your experience route with DBPR before assuming the Florida sales associate path is the only option.

-Pass Florida is an educational exam-prep tool for Florida sales associate candidates: 1,002 Florida-specific practice questions, a 19-topic diagnostic, six modes, Math Coach across the 10 Florida math archetypes, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
+Pass Florida is an educational exam-prep tool for Florida sales associate candidates: 1,002 Florida-specific practice questions, a 19-topic diagnostic mapped to the DBPR outline, six modes, Math Coach across the 14 Florida math calculation types, Trap Library, Confidence Calibration, offline access, optional sync, lifetime updates, and one $39.99 purchase.
 No subscription.
 No copied exam questions.

 Frequently Asked Questions